 The uncertainty of a measurement under outdoor or indoor conditions depends on many factors, see paragraph 1 of this chapter.
 It is not possible to give one figure for pyranometer measurement uncertainty.
 The work on uncertainty evaluation is "in progress".
 There are several groups around the world participating in standardisation of the method of calculation.
-The effort aims to work according to the guidelines for uncertainty evaluation (according to the "Guide to Expression of Uncertainty in Measurement" or GUM).
+The consensus is that measurement uncertainty should be evaluated according to the "Guide to Expression of Uncertainty in Measurement" or GUM.